The goal:

 Objective

-Grow, retain, and develop a diverse faculty in areas of distinction that will serve as the foundation for building our research eminence and reputation
+Grow, retain, and develop faculty in areas of distinction that will serve as the foundation for building our research eminence and reputation

 As we endeavor to scale the impact of our research enterprise, we will need additional scholars to join our exceptional academic community.
 Through strategic cluster hires, we will identify both leading scholars and emerging scholars to direct and support these efforts.
-In doing so, we will add to our faculty ranks across our areas of distinction, further enhance the diversity of faculty in these areas, and implement support programming to develop faculty to be exceptional leaders in these fields.
+In doing so, we will add to our faculty ranks across our areas of distinction and implement support programming to develop all faculty to be exceptional leaders in these fields.

 Leaders

-- Nicole Sampson, Interim Provost and Chief Academic Officer
+• Nicole Sampson, Provost and Chief Academic Officer

 Tactics and progress